mvvik/Amacrine-AII/README.md

 Do **not** directly execute any code in CALC and COMMON folders. <br>

-**Note to Mac users:** macOS will block CalC execution due to Mac security policy, and will open security settings.
-Do the following:<br>
+**Note to Mac users:** macOS will block CalC execution due to Mac security policy, and the code will open security settings.
 Scroll down to item <code>"cmac6107xM1 was blocked to protect your Mac</code> in Security settings, and select <code>Allow Anyway</code><br>
 Alternatively, you can compile the CalC [source code](https://github.com/mvvik/CalC-simple-buffer).